Wilhelm Furtwängler: 1936 to 1937

-Furtwängler included Jewish and other non-Aryan musicians during his overseas tours in the 1930s.
-This was the case in France in April 1934 where he conducted operas by Wagner.
-Hans Mayer, a professor of literature, a communist Jew exiled from Germany, reported after the war that Furtwängler had voluntarily chosen a cast made up almost entirely of Jews or of people driven out of Germany during these concerts.
-Likewise, during the Universal Exhibition in Paris in 1937, Furtwängler performed a series of Wagnerian concerts which were a triumph.
-Goebbels announced in the German press that Furtwängler and Wagner had been acclaimed in Paris.
-In fact, those who made Furtwängler a triumph were precisely German exiles, including many Jews, who lived in Paris and who saw Furtwängler as a symbol of anti-Nazi Germany.
-Furtwängler also refused to conduct the Nazi anthem and demanded that all swastikas be removed from his concert halls The Nazis realized and complained that Furtwängler did not bring back any money from his tours abroad.
-They initially believed that Furtwängler was spending everything for him, and later realized that he was giving all the money to the German emigrants.
-It confirmed after the war that the conductor gave them everything he had "to the last penny" when he met them.
-Furtwängler always refused to practice the Nazi salute and conduct the Nazi hymns.
-When the Berlin orchestra performed abroad, he had to start the concert with the Nazi anthem Horst-Wessel-Lied.
-As the English and French could see during the period 1935–1939, Furtwängler was replaced by the steward Hans von Benda and only entered the room afterwards.
+Furtwängler consistently included Jewish and other non-Aryan musicians in his overseas tours during the 1930s, even as the Nazi regime tightened its grip.
+This was evident during his performances in France in April 1934, where he conducted Wagner operas.
+Hans Mayer, a professor of literature and a communist Jew who had fled Germany, reported after the war that Furtwängler had deliberately chosen a cast made up almost entirely of Jews or individuals who had been driven out of Germany for these concerts.

+Similarly, during the Universal Exhibition in Paris in 1937, Furtwängler held a series of Wagnerian concerts that were hailed as a triumph.
+Goebbels proclaimed in the German press that Furtwängler and Wagner had been celebrated in Paris.
+However, the true source of this acclaim was the German émigré community in Paris, many of whom were Jewish and viewed Furtwängler as a symbol of anti-Nazi resistance.

+Furtwängler also took a firm stand against Nazi symbols and practices.
+He refused to conduct the Nazi anthem, Horst-Wessel-Lied, and insisted that all swastikas be removed from his concert halls.
+The Nazis eventually realized that Furtwängler was not generating revenue for the regime from his overseas tours.
+Initially, they believed he was spending the money on himself, but they later discovered that he was giving all the proceeds to support German emigrants.
+After the war, it was confirmed that Furtwängler had donated "to the last penny" to help those in need when he met them.

+Despite the regime's expectations, Furtwängler consistently refused to perform the Nazi salute or conduct the Nazi anthem.
+When the Berlin Philharmonic performed abroad during 1935–1939, Furtwängler was often replaced by the steward Hans von Benda at the start of the concert to perform the Nazi anthem.
+Furtwängler would only enter the room afterward, a silent but powerful statement of his defiance.

-Furtwängler conducted at the Bayreuth festival in 1936 for the first time since 1931, in spite of his poor relationship with Winifred Wagner.
-Here, he conducted a new staging of Lohengrin (the first time this work was performed at the festival since 1909) for which Hitler ensured no expense was spared; the costume and set design were on a larger and more expensive scale than anything previously seen at Bayreuth.
-This performance was broadcast throughout Europe and in the Americas, and was used as part of a propaganda effort intended to portray the "New Germany" as the triumphant inheritor of the German musical tradition rather than a break from the past, to which Furtwängler's place at the podium was instrumental.
-Both Hitler and Goebbels attended the festival and attempted to force him to accept an official position.
+In 1936, Furtwängler returned to the Bayreuth Festival for the first time since 1931, despite his strained relationship with Winifred Wagner.
+That year, he conducted a new staging of Lohengrin, the first performance of this work at the festival since 1909.
+Hitler ensured that no expense was spared for the production, with costume and set designs on a scale larger and more extravagant than anything previously seen at Bayreuth.
+The performance was broadcast across Europe and the Americas, serving as a key element of a propaganda campaign designed to portray the 'New Germany' as the rightful heir to the German musical tradition—a narrative in which Furtwängler's presence at the podium played a central role.
+Both Hitler and Goebbels attended the festival and made efforts to pressure Furtwängler into accepting an official position within the Nazi regime.
 Friedelind Wagner, the composer's anti-Nazi granddaughter, witnessed a meeting between Hitler and Furtwängler at her mother's Bayreuth home: